It’s pretty certain that foods that make you lose weight would be high on the list of most people.

-While this might be a dream, there are several foods that you can consume that come very close to this ideal situation.
+Fortunately, there are several foods that you can consume every day that come very close to this ideal situation.

-These are foods that react in a positive way with you hormones, and make losing weight much more achievable and speed up the process too.
+These are the foods that react in a positive way with your hormones, and make losing weight much more achievable.

-For many years now we have been surrounded by the same old dietary advice, despite mounting evidence that it is no longer good advice.
+For many years now we have been surrounded by the same old dietary advice.

-Everyone is all too familiar with the low fat, high carbohydrate, lean meat, low salt diet that has been said to be good for us for years.
+We’re all far too familiar with the low fat, high carbohydrate, lean meat, low salt diet that has been said to be good for us for years.

 It was way back in 1977 that the food pyramid was first published.

-It suggested that we should all base our diets on carbs, an astonishing 6 -11 servings each day was suggested as being “healthy”
+At that time it was suggested that we should all base our diets on carbs.
+An astonishing 6 -11 servings each day was suggested as being “healthy”

-The rates of obesity began climbing at the same time, and are continuing to rise.
+The rates of obesity began climbing at the same time and the food pyramid arrived literally on our plates.

 Yes and no.

-They also contain many nutrients that contribute towards good health.
+They also contain many nutrients that can contribute towards good health.

-Simple carbs are the sort of carbs that are best avoided altogether.
+Simple carbs are the class of carbs that are best avoided altogether.
 They offer little or nothing in the form of nutrients.